Annapoorani (1978 film)

-Annapoorani is a 1978 Indian Tamil-language film directed by Krishnan–Panju and written by Vietnam Veedu Sundaram from a story by Selvabharathi.
+Annapoorani is a 1978 Indian Tamil-language film directed by Krishnan–Panju.
+Vietnam Veedu Sundaram wrote the screenplay, based on a story by Selvabharathi.
 The film stars K. R. Vijaya and R. Muthuraman, with Srikanth, Major Sundarrajan and Cho in supporting roles.
 It was released on 4 August 1978.

 Soundtrack

 The music was composed by V. Kumar, with lyrics by Vaali.
 The song "Unnai Paarkavendum" attained popularity.